pimvanpelt/python-telegram-tail-bot/README.md

 restarted and upgraded:

 * A (mandatory) `TOKEN` to interact with Telegram API
-* A (mandatory) single `chat-id` - messages will be sent to this Telegram group chat
+* A (mandatory) single `chat-id` - incidents will be sent to this Telegram group chat
 * An (optional) list of logline triggers, consisting of:
   * regular expression to match in the logstream
   * grace period to coalesce additional loglines of the same trigger into the incident